 How Long Does Pre-Workout Last?

-You want to feel energized and strong for your workout, but if you’re trying to do a relaxing activity after your sweat sesh, you may not want to feel so amped.
-How long pre-workout last will depend on the specific ingredients in your supplement, but generally, its effects will last two to three hours, Mobin says.
-If you’re still feeling it more than three hours later, you could try taking a smaller dose next time.
+You want to feel energized and strong for your workout, but if you're trying to do a relaxing activity after your sweat sesh, you may not want to feel so amped.
+How long pre-workout last will depend on the specific ingredients in your supplement, but generally, its effects will last anywhere from two to three hours, Mobin says.
+If you're still feeling it more than three hours later, you could try taking a smaller dose next time.

 Generally, your body should process all ingredients fully within 24 hours max, and anything it cannot use will be passed through urine, because most ingredients in pre-workout supplements are water soluble.
 "Nutrients like vitamins E, A, and D are rarely added to these products — these end up being stored in the liver and fat if taken in excess," Norton says.